P-skylos/meshbot/README.md

 # vision
 This is a small python script that filters incoming messages for ones with a command prefix, interprets those commands, and then sends the required response.
 For example it might receive the message `!temp 2000` and send back `the local forecast is a high of 65 fahrenheit for 20:00`.

+# status
+This bot is in its proof of concept stage.
+Once error handling is added I would consider it a minimum viable product.
+After that, it's refining usability.

 # Structure
 `bot.py` contains the connection and bot logic `command_parse.py` contains the parsing logic